moonstarsky37/Image2webforTiled/README.md

 # Image2webforTiled
-It just my note for the automation code from a list of image from a folder convert to model and show on web
+Automation code from a list of image from a folder convert to model and show on web with 3D tile model.

 ## Source image infomation
 * Numbers: 177